How Cogeco increased its profitability by implementing a lean solution

 Estimated reading time: 5 min.

-By Russell Fedun - Project Manager - Western Ontario
+By Russell Fedun - Project Manager - GTA / South Western / Northern Ontario

 A consulting firm hired by Cogeco was tasked with analyzing just how efficient the Ontario warehouse was with regards to best practices.
 Once all was said and done, the results were in, and they were dismal.
 The production line was in no way efficient.
 “At that time nobody knew on the floor if we were productive or not because we had no way to measure and we can’t improve something that we don’t measure,” explains Bill Jeffries, Cogeco’s warehouse manager.